Transionospheric Radio Link - Monitoring and Forecast of Ionospheric Disturbances

 - ROTI@Ground maps (Fennoscandia)

-- Alerts for ionospheric disturbances in the European sector
+- EIS Alerts for ionospheric disturbances in the European sector

-- Current ionospheric conditions at each ionosonde location
+- EIS Current Ionospheric Conditions at each ionosonde location

 - ROTI at ground time series (Selected locations in northern Europe)